thanawatkeattikulkangwan/Blogr-Landing-Page/README.md

 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size
+    ---> Remark ## Only for 1440px and 375px
 - See hover states for all interactive elements on the page

 ### Links

-- Live Site URL: Not Deploy Now
+- Live Site URL: Not Depoy Now

 ### Built with